Exactly what do we get from the county’s share of your

 - Nine state

-District Courts handle civil, family and criminal cases.
-The state pays the lion’s share of judicial salaries, but the county staffs the courts with bailiffs, court reporters and clerical staff to keep the wheels of justice turning.
+District Courts will handle civil, family and criminal cases.
+The state pays the lion’s share of judicial salaries, while the county staffs the courts with bailiffs, court reporters and clerical staff to keep the wheels of justice turning.
 Beyond disposing of about 5,100 criminal dockets, they will also handle more than 18,000 civil cases, with about 6,700 of those split between divorce filings and other family law matters.

 - Another six